johngage/TILBlog/content/California-Africa/Carbon/Omar Yaghi on total carbon removal.md

 ---
 Prof. Omar Yaghi describes the scientific basis for enabling direct atmosperic carbon removal using MOF and COF; removal of 1,100 Gigatonnes of carbon could take as little as 3.1 years, with removal sites in 706 world cities.

+Dimensional analysis calculations:

+$\frac {Total excess C gigatonnes}{1}\frac{kilograms}{gigatonnes}\frac{cost per kilo}{kilo}$

+Add material costs per gram; construction and operational costs for each Removal Center, which will vary by country and city.

+- Here is a possibility: build a World Carbon Center in the Rift Valley.
+Propose this to the new company [[AIMat]]

 Talk at Bakar Institute, Berkeley in April, 2025, at the AI-Climate Symposium